How to Get Started with Amazon Sponsored Product PPC Ads – 2025 Guide

 Amazon Pay-per-Click (PPC) advertising is part of Amazon’s internal advertising system.
 Using Amazon PPC, third-party sellers, brands, and agencies bid for specific keywords, products or categories to create advertisements for their products.

-These advertisements then show up in Amazon’s search results and competitor product listings.
+These advertisements then show up in Amazon’s search results, competitor product listings, and now even on external premium websites like Pinterest and BuzzFeed.
 With the pay-per-click model, you (as the advertiser) only pay Amazon when a shopper clicks on the ad.
 When a PPC campaign is managed and optimized well, it can significantly boost the product’s visibility and sales.

 Amazon Sponsored Ads are not only very effective, they also allow you to track the sales that your ads generate in order to identify which specific ads are driving conversions.
 That helps you more clearly understand what segment to double down on and SAVES you Amazon ad dollars.